Ethan77-prog/Allessayorg-writing-platform/README.md

-# AllEssay.org – Academic Writing Tools
+# Allessay.org – Academic Writing Tools

-Welcome to the official repository for AllEssay.org – a platform that helps students improve their academic writing, structure essays, and prepare for higher education.
+Welcome to the official repository of Allessay.org, a writing platform that helps students improve their academic writing skills, structure essays, and prepare for college and university applications.

-## 🔍 About AllEssay.org
+## 🔍 About Allessay.org
-AllEssay.org provides:
+Allessay.org provides:
 - Tips on essay structure and formatting
 - Resources for academic research
 - A supportive community for students and writers